sanity-io/document-internationalization/docs/coming-from-sanity-plugin-intl-input.md

 If you are using document level translations you will notice some difference in the new plugin.
 In order to make the transition as smooth as possible here is a list of what's changed and what you need to do

+### 1. The config filename has changed
+You should rename your `intl-input.json` config file to `document-internationalization.json`.

-### 1. Delimiter based IDs are now the default again
+### 2. Delimiter based IDs are now the default again
 After consideration with the team, we have decided to make `delimiter` based IDs the default structure again. `subpath` based IDs will still be supported but are now opt-in only.
 If you are using subpaths you have 2 options:

 1. Keep using them as is by explicitly specifying the id structure in the config